The senior’s Ontario Drug Benefit deductible and prescription co-payment

 If you do not have access to a computer, you can also ask for the form to be mailed to you.
 You can request a paper copy of the SCP form and guide by:

-- tel.:
+- phone:

 416-503-4586 (in Toronto) - toll-free:

-You and your spouse (if applicable) must consent to the disclosure of income information from the Canada Revenue Agency (CRA) to the Ministry (“CRA consent”), regardless if you file an income tax return annually.
+You and your spouse (if applicable) must consent to the disclosure of income information from the Canada Revenue Agency (CRA) to the Ministry (“CRA consent”), regardless of whether you file an income tax return annually.
 This allows the Ministry to verify your household’s net income with the CRA electronically, which is the fastest way to determine your eligibility for the program.

 Income requirements

-If you or your spouse do not file an income tax return annually or a Notice of Assessment (NOA) is not available, then send us other proof of your income documentation with the application, such as:
+If you or your spouse (if applicable) do not file an income tax return annually or a Notice of Assessment (NOA) is not available, then send us other proof of your income documentation with the application, such as:

 - copies of all T4 or T5 slips with dates of earnings

-- a copy of your T1 General (pages 1-8) or Special Tax Form with the disclosure section signed
+- a copy of your T1 General (pages 1-8) or Special Tax Form with the disclosure section signed or electronically produced by income tax filing software

 - foreign government documentation equivalent to the Canadian notice of assessment (NOA)